Skip to main content

 Side Effects and Safety Concerns

 When performed by a certified/licensed professional, using acupuncture for anxiety is usually safe.
-(For example, in US, license requirement mostly is taking an exam from the National Certification Commission for Acupuncture and Oriental Medicine).
-Occasionally, patients experience side effects such as soreness, dizziness or drowsiness; however, these are usually short-term and mild.
+(For example, in the US, the license requirement mostly is taking an exam from the National Certification Commission for Acupuncture and Oriental Medicine).
+Occasionally, patients experience side effects such as soreness, dizziness, or drowsiness; however, these are usually short-term and mild.

 Conclusion